bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: Mid 2026 - China Wakes Up**

-**AI-2027 predicts:** CCP commits to nationalized AI push.
-Centralized Development Zone created at Tianwan nuclear plant.
-China maintains 12% of world's compute but falls behind on algorithms.
+*For reference, AI-2027 predicts: The CCP commits to a nationalized AI push with a Centralized Development Zone at a nuclear plant.
+China maintains 12% of world's compute but falls behind on algorithms.*

 **Three possible paths:**